 3. Email Marketing Campaign

 Email marketing is one of my favorite tools to build a following because it not only can promote your social media campaign but also is a very effective tool to stay in touch with and educate your clients.
 If you are a business owner you most likely have at least 20 or 30 addresses that you could start with to get your email campaign up and running.
 These email campaigns are similar to social media in that you don’t want to “throw” information at people.
 Here are a few tips to create a great newsletter:

 •Start with a dynamite subject line!
 Think about what would make you open an email.
 We all typically receive LOTS of emails and we need to be aware that if we do not have a unique, catchy subject line our emails may not be opened.

 •Keep it short.
 As a business owner, you want to provide content that will make a difference in the life of the person reading the email.
 Most individuals will not read pages of an email.
 One idea is to share one article, a video or pictures, and your social media icons.
 Again, this is another way to connect with your clients or potential clients on a monthly basis to provide them value and remind them of who you are and what you do.
 Do your best to keep the valuable information “above the scroll”.

 •Branding.
 Design your newsletter in a way that it reflects your website and other marketing material.
 With most email campaign websites you are able to create a template and then just change out the content each month.

 Are you new to email marketing?
 Try MailerLite.

 They afford you the opportunity to track your emails: how many people opened your email, how many clicked on a certain link and other valuable information.
 This information will help you to grow and get better as you move forward with your campaigns.

 Really think about what your customers would like to read about and what will make them gravitate to your business.
-With patience, persistence and passion your customer base will grow if you take the right steps to care enough and engage enough.
-Just remember: Patience, Persistence and Passion!
+With patience, persistence, and passion your customer base will grow if you take the right steps through engagement.
+Just remember Patience, Persistence, and Passion!